-PD is also used when Phrygian has been replaced, so this approach makes more musical sense than building it from a major scale shape.
+Phrygian Dominant is only used when Phrygian has been replaced, so this approach makes more musical sense than building it from a major scale shape.

 This is what both scales look like using just the intervals.
 Notice how it is only the 3rd interval that differs.

 The first scale played in the video is a normal Phrygian scale.

-Should you have built from a major pentatonic instead, then the 5th string would have had four notes on it: 3, 4, 5 and b6.
+Should you have built from a Major Pentatonic instead, then the 5th string would have had four notes on it, the 3, 4, 5 and b6.

 Since the shape remains looking like a minor shape we still think of Phrygian Dominant as a minor shape, but with a major third!

-When practicing Phrygian Dominant as a variation like this you will be able to more clearly understand the connections in music theory and therefore solo with more ease.
+When practising Phrygian Dominant as a variation like this you will be able to more clearly understand the connections in music theory and therefore solo with more ease.

-A(m) shaped Phrygian Dominant, possibly the easiest shape to remember!
+The A(m) shaped Phrygian Dominant is possibly the easiest shape to remember!

 1. Two D shapes a semitone apart

-As always, the Dm and D shape is difficult to remember below the root, call out intervals as you go along.
-Or even better, sing along!
+As always, the Dm and D shape are difficult to remember below the root, call out intervals as you go along or even better, sing along!

 The G(m) shaped Phrygian Dominant, pretty awkward for scale runs!